Trump gave Jan. 6 rioters a mass pardon. Here’s a reminder of their crimes

 Ethan Nordean

-A Proud Boy leader and recruiter from Auburn, Washingto, Nordean received a commuted sentence.
+A Proud Boy leader and recruiter from Auburn, Washington, Nordean received a commuted sentence.

 Nordean, who also goes by Rufio Panman, was arrested four weeks after the Capitol riot and in May 2023, was one of four Proud Boys leaders found guilty of seditious conspiracy — among other charges.